Agriculture in Jordan: Cropping and production

 In the late 1980s, Jordan was implementing a two-pronged agricultural development policy.
 The long-term strategy was to increase the total area under cultivation by better harnessing water resources to increase irrigation of arid desert areas for the cultivation of cereal crops, the country's most pressing need.
 In the short term, the government was attempting to maximize the efficiency of agricultural production in the Jordan River valley through rationalization or use of resources to produce those items in which the country had a relative advantage.

 Rationalization started with a controversial 1985 government decision to regulate cropping and production, primarily in the Jordan River valley.
 Farmers there had repeatedly produced surpluses of tomatoes, cucumbers, eggplants, and squashes because they were reliable and traditional crops.
 At the same time, underproduction of crops such as potatoes, onions, broccoli, celery, garlic, and spices led to unnecessary imports.
 The government offered incentives to farmers to experiment with new crops and cut subsidy payments to those who continued to produce surplus crops.
 In 1986 cucumber production dropped by 25 percent to about 50,000 metric tons and tomato harvests dropped by more than 33 percent to 160,000 metric tons, while self-sufficiency was achieved in potatoes and onions.

 Production of wheat and other cereals fluctuated greatly from year to year, but never came close to meeting demand.
 In 1986, a drought year, Jordan produced about 22,000 tons (810,000 bu) of wheat, down from 63,000 tons (2,300,000 bu) in 1985.
 In 1987 Jordan harvested about 130,000 tons (4,800,000 bu), a record amount.
 Because even a bumper crop did not meet domestic demand, expansion of dry-land cereal farming in the southeast of the country was a major agricultural development goal of the 1990s.
 One plan called for the irrigation of a 7,500-hectare area east of Khawr Ramm (known as Wadi Rum) using 100 million cubic meters per year (80,000 ac·ft/yr) of water pumped from a large underground aquifer.
 Another plan envisioned a 7500 ha cultivated area in the Wadi al Arabah region south of the Jordan River valley using desalinated water from the Red Sea for irrigation.

 The Jordan Valley represents the major area for agricultural production in Jordan.
+As of June 19, 2025, Jordanian Ministry of Industry has announced that Joradan's wheat reserves can provide the country's consumption for the next 10 months and Barley for the next 8 months.
+This was published as part of Jordan's efforts and strategies to ensure food security.
+Later that year Secretary-General of the Jordan Valley Authority, Eng.
+Hisham Al-Hayasa said that the Jordan Valley has a water loss of up to 27% and it is needed to intensify efforts to enforce laws and monitor water resource usage.